-The rent vs. purchase equation is discussed at length in the landscaping industry—but the conversation is most often geared towards the primary equipment platform: the skid steer, the mini ex, etc.
+The rent vs. purchase equation is discussed at length in the construction industry—but the conversation is most often geared towards the primary equipment platform: the skid steer, the mini ex, etc.

 The decision to rent or purchase attachments and other ancillary equipment shares many of the same financial considerations, and there are several factors that help a business owner determine whether it makes more sense to rent or purchase attachments.